OrderLab/OKLib/README.md

 ##### 8.4.1 Reproduce failures (~2 min)

 This step is for artifact evaluation only.
-If you are users to deploy Oathkeeper to production systems, you should execute the next step instead.
+If you are users to deploy OKLib to production systems, you should execute the next step instead.

 To start a zookeeper instance and reproduce ZK-1496, run: